RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Weissensteiner v The Queen (1993) 178 CLR 217
       - Facts: W went on a boat trip with a young couple.
 Sometime during the trip, the couple dropped out of contact with everyone they knew and stopped drawing upon their bank account.
 W returned alone, with the boat, and with some of their possessions.
 When questioned about their whereabouts, he gave conflicting explanations.
 He was charged with their murder and tried.
 At his trial, he did not give evidence.
 The TJ told the jury that, since W was the only person in the world in a position to contradict or deny the Crown case (that he murdered them), and he elected not to do so, the jury could more safely draw an inference of guilt from his decision not to testify.
         - HCA: Held that this was a permissible comment to make.
-      - The HCA decision in Weissensteiner is at odds with the basis for s 20 – the practical protection the Accused’s right to silence.
+      - The HCA decision in Weissensteiner is at odds with the basis for s 20 – the practical protection the Accused's right to silence.
       - *** Weissensteiner reflected a principle that originated in civil case of Jones v Dunkel (1959) 101 CLR 298.
-    - The enactment of the EA has clarified the limitations on judicial comments about the Accused’s decision not to testify.
+    - The enactment of the EA has clarified the limitations on judicial comments about the Accused's decision not to testify.
       - When examining s 20, the superior courts have said that comments about adverse inferences should be seen as an interference with the right to silence, which is an entrenched and fundamental right.
-      - In light of HCA decisions in RPS, Azzopardi and Dyers, it is clear that only in a rare and exceptional case, where the facts would be peculiarly within the knowledge of the Defendant, will the Judge be permitted to make an adverse comment about the Defendant’s failure to give evidence.
+      - In light of HCA decisions in RPS, Azzopardi and Dyers, it is clear that only in a rare and exceptional case, where the facts would be peculiarly within the knowledge of the Defendant, will the Judge be permitted to make an adverse comment about the Defendant's failure to give evidence.
 This is how the HCA reconciled and rehabilitated its decision in Weissensteiner v R (1993) 178 CLR 217.
     - RPS v The Queen (2000) 199 CLR 620
       - Facts: RPS was on trial for sexual assaults against his daughter between the ages of 4 and 14.
         - The evidence against him came from his daughter (complainant) and her mother, to whom RPS had apparently made certain admissions about the sexual assaults.